 Instructions

-- Preheat oven to 400 degrees F. Line a baking sheet with a silicone mat or lightly grease.
+- Preheat oven to 300 degrees Fahrenheit.
+Line a baking sheet with a silicone mat or lightly grease.
 Set aside.

-- Into a large mixing bowl sift the flour and baking powder together.
+- Into a large mixing bowl, combine the flours and baking powder together.

-- Roll out gently until about 1/2 inch in thickness.
+- After an hour, turn the dough onto a large floured surface.
+Roll dough out gently until about 1/2 inch in thickness.
 Cut out with a biscuit cutter, reusing dough scraps.

-- Remove buns from oven and let cool on a baking rack.
+- Remove buns from oven.
+Place buns on cooling rack.

-- Store in the fridge or freeze for later.
+- Store cooled buns in the fridge or freeze for later.

 You must be logged in to post a comment.